lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A minion can attempt to block as many times as they wish as long as another minion is not already blocking.
 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
+After all Methuselahs have declined to block, they get a new opportunity to play modifiers, reactions and effects before the action resolves, starting with the acting Methuselah and following the standard [Sequencing](#sequencing) rule.

-**Exception:** If the target of an action changes during its course, the new target(s) get a new opportunity to attempt to block
+**Exception:** If the target of an action changes during its course, the new target(s) get a new opportunity to attempt to block.

 Some reactions card require the minion to make a block attempt (eg. *"this minion unlocks and attempts to block"*).
 They can only be used if the minion can attempt block the action (ie. if their controller is a target in case of a directed action or the prey or predator in case of an undirected one).
+They can be used is the minion is already attempting to block.

 <img src="https://static.krcg.org/png_wb/icon/directed.png" width="80">